 Secondary School Teachers, Except Special and Career/Technical Education Salary in Florida

-How much does a Secondary School Teachers, Except Special and Career/Technical Education make in Florida?
+How much do Secondary School Teachers, Except Special and Career/Technical Education make in Florida?

 Median Annual Salary